MarcusE1W/absolute-beginner/content/post/sys-setup.md

 ```
 Instead of using setting varialbles (and this includes the $PATH) in .bashrc or .profile or so in fish you use the `set` command.
 So with `set TERM xterm-256color` you add a variable.

+I tink to export the variable you add  `-x`

+### Aliases and functions in fish

+To see all defined functions you can use the `functions` comand.
+NOte the plural.

+To see the definition of a specific function add the name after the command e.g. `functions ll`

+Aliases are nothing else but functions in fish.
+Functions are described in the tutuorial. however, there is a convenient shortcut to define a functionin the form of the alias command.
+Not unsimilar to bash.

+With `alias la "ls -a"` you can define a alias/function for la.

+With `functions la` you can see how the functions definition you just created looks like.

+If you want to save the functions to make it permanent use "funcsave la"

 ## spectrwm tiling window manager
 Install with